ItsCyberAli/Phishing-Templates/README.md

 ## Key Features

 * Very Easy & Versatile Frontend Code
-  - Instantly click live server on the index.html file inside and the web template will pop up.
+  - Instantly click live server on the index.html file inside and the web template will pop up
-* No logic Just Frontend Design
+* No logic Just Frontend Design (This Will & Can Change In The Future)
-  - I did not add the logic because I want to allow room for your own custom code to be implemented to further your operation.
+  - I did not add the logic because I want to allow room for your own custom code to be implemented to further your operation
 * Easy To Read Code
 * Commented Lines To Show You Where Everything Is
 * Mobile Responsive As Well